SergeyBudnik/SmartConfig/README.md

 ...
 ```

-Using these files, it generates:
+Using these files, SmartConfig plugin generates:

 1. Dimensions class: